cpvrlab/SLProject_doc/Introduction.md

         by which it can be influenced.
     </li>
     <li>
-        SLJoint is a specialized SLNode that represents a single joint (or bone) in a skeleton The main addition of SLJoint to the base SLNode is the offset matrix which is the inverse transformation of the joint's binding pose in mesh space.
+        SLJoint is a specialised SLNode that represents a single joint (or bone) in a skeleton The main addition of SLJoint to the base SLNode is the offset matrix which is the inverse transformation of the joint's binding pose in mesh space.
         It is used to transform the vertices of a rigged SLMesh to the origin of the joint